you are

 "Emergency" means an unexpected, unforeseen sickness or injury

-which requires medical treatment for the
+which requires medical treatment for the immediate relief of acute pain and

-delayed until you can return to your country of origin.
+suffering and which cannot be delayed until you can return to your country

 |